RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 - User will be guided by validation messages if the username exists or password is too small.
 - This was created by modifying Django inbuilt templates

+On a desktop, Sign Up page appears as shown:

 ![Sign Up page](docs/features/sign_up.png)

+On a mobile phone, Sign Up page appears as shown [here](docs/features/sign_up_mobile.pdf)

 ### Sign In
 - User can enter username and password and sign in.